friendsofburma/friendsofburma.github.io/_pages/donate.md

     Friends of Burma, Inc.
     548 Home Avenue
     Fort Wayne, IN 46807
-    (260) 745-3658
-    neildianasowards at gmail.com, president at friendsofburma.org

 All work in the U.S. is done by volunteers.
 Our overhead and administrative costs are **0.5%** or **50 cents on each $100** we receive and that is **covered by one donor so 100% of each donation goes to help the people of Burma**.

 ## Donate online via PayPal

 If you want to donate to a specific cause, please make sure you write down instructions in the notes.
 Please note that there is a processing fees, which we have to cover, if you use PayPal.
-If you want to use Zelle instead, please contact Neil and Diana at neildianaswoards@gmail.com for more information.
+If you want to use Zelle instead, please contact Neil and Diana at neildianasowards@gmail.com for more information.

 <p>
   <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">